MicrosoftDocs/mixed-reality/enthusiast-guide/mixed-reality-portal-error-messages.md

 ## "Something went wrong" error message, or other problem with Mixed Reality Portal

-First, try restarting Windows Mixed Reality:
+For general Windows Mixed Reality Portal issues or **Something went wrong** errors, first try restarting Windows Mixed Reality:

 1. Disconnect both headset cables from your PC.
 2. Restart your PC.
 3. Reconnect your headset.